Last Updated on January 12, 2023

 To date, they’ve planted over 41 MILLION trees all over the world in countries like the US, Madagascar, Nepal, Indonesia, and more with a goal of planting 1 billion by 2030.

-Each of their planting programs are designed to reforest, reestablish habitats, and provide jobs.
+Each of their planting programs is designed to reforest, reestablish habitats, and provide jobs.

 take your vitamins:

 I got really into supplements last year, you can read more in this blog post, eco-friendly and sustainable supplements.
+Building healthy habits can be as small as taking vitamins!
 I started taking a daily multi-vitamin, B vitamin, probiotics, vitamin E, CBD, and I’ve been taking collagen.

 I have also been boosting my immune system during cold and flu season with zinc, vitamin D, vitamin C, and echinacea.